Arbitrage Pricing Theory (APT)

 Example: Portfolio Risk Arbitrage

-Consider the following 2 portfolios: Pa has an expected return of 20% and Pb has an expected return of 17%.
+Consider 2 portfolios: Pa has an expected return of 20% and Pb has an expected return of 17%.
 Both have a beta of 1.8.
 Thus, a riskless profit could be made with no net investment by buying Pa and selling short Pb.
 The proceeds of selling short Pb can be used to buy Pa, so the $30 income earned for each $1,000 requires no net investment.
 Note that the betas are equal and opposite, so there is no risk.

 Portfolio Initial